 And all of this while living in Germany for the whole spring semester!
 It was almost too good to be true.

 After attending an informational meeting at Kent State University where I met a few other students and the director, I was sold on the idea.
 I completed the application process, and proceeded to figure out some details about studying abroad.
 I learned that the following questions should be answered before going abroad.
 They are applicable regardless of country or program.

 - Do I need a visa?
 Each country has different regulations.
-Check the “International Travel” tab at www.travel.state.gov for particular countries.
+Use the "visa wizard" at www.travel.state.gov to find a visa for a particular country.
 It could be free, but it could also cost as much as $200.
 For study in Germany, U.S. citizens can wait until they are there to get a visa costing about 50 Euros.

 - How do I get insurance?
 It is a must to have insurance while abroad.
 Kent State already provided an insurance package, as many programs do.
 If you need to obtain your own, you may want to check CMI Insurance.
-They offer affordable insurance to students going abroad (www.cmi-insurance.com).
-Getting an International Student Identity Card can also provide limited insurance coverage (www.myisic.com).
+They offer affordable insurance to students going abroad.
+Getting an International Student Identity Card can also provide limited insurance coverage.

 - Do I need to fill out forms for my home college/university?
 Like most universities, mine had their own study abroad application and informational sheets I needed to fill out.
 You may also need to fill out forms for transferring credit before you leave.
 Check with the study abroad office at your university for information.

 - How much will it cost?
 Before you go, you should have at least a rough idea of how much money you will end up spending.
 This includes the following costs:

 - Accommodation (if not provided for)

 - Transportation while there

 - Books and class supplies